MajorProcrastinator/Auto-eHP-Calc/README.md

 # Auto eHP Calc
-This calculator is finding out eHP calculations.
+If you haven't figured it out, this calculator is for finding out eHP calculations.

-Find me on the Azur Lane Official Discord.
-Discord ID is Maj.
-Procrastinator#8734

 ## Important Note For Google Sheets (and possibly other non-Excel spreadsheets)
 * If you plan to use this sheet on google sheets, follow this guide: https://imgur.com/a/Mp1OoAj